-We are currently taking orders for 2013.
-Reserve a half, whole or quarter red wattle hog now.
+We are currently taking orders for 2014.
+Reserve a half or whole red wattle hog now.
 Harvest anticipated for September or October 2013.
-USDA processing may also be available.
 To reserve, email firstname.lastname@example.org

 We raise Red Wattle Pigs on our abundant pastures.
 The pigs get to do what they love best — nosing through dirt for succulent worms and other goodies — and we get the benefit of their rotovation to push out noxious weeds and bring more fertility to the fields.
 They romp in fresh air, wallow in mud and sleep wherever they please in their spacious paddock.
 We scratch their ears when we feed them and move them every few weeks to a fresh area.
 We supplement their pasturing with pig chow (non medicated, no animal by-products) and extra garden produce.
 They have never received any antibiotics.
 In the Fall, they’ll get new tasty treats: lots of windfall apples from our old orchards.

-We may someday breed our own pigs, but for now we buy weaners from Heritage Farms Northwest in Dallas, Oregon.
+We may someday breed our own pigs, but for now we buy weaners from regional farms.

 Red Wattles are a heritage breed once raised in the South (with genetic roots that may go back to islands near Australia).
 Because they don’t do well in the close confinement conditions urged by the pork industry, they fell into disfavor and are currently listed by the American Livestock Breeds Conservancy as “critical” – the highest priority for restoration and conservation.